Learning spatially adaptive sparsity level maps for arbitrary convolutional dictionaries: Methods

 implying that for any $\sd \in \C^{NK}$, and $\ZZ=[\ZZ_1,\ZZ_2]^\trans\in \C^N$ $\Dd \sd= [\Dd, \Dd] [ \mathrm{Re}(\sd), \mathrm{Im}(\sd) ]^\trans, \Dd^\trans \ZZ:= [\Dd^\trans \ZZ_1, \Dd^\trans \ZZ_2]^\trans. $ The weighted $\ell_1$-norm in \eqref{eq:PR} is then defined by $\| \sd\|_1:= \big\| [ \mathrm{Re} (\sd), \mathrm{Im} (\sd)]^\trans \big\|_1.$ In \cite{kofler2025ell1}, $\mathrm{NET}_{\Theta}$ was constructed as a U-Net that estimates $K$ sparsity level maps $\LLambda:=[\LLambda_1, \ldots, \LLambda_K]$ (shared between real and imaginary parts of $\sd$) from the input image, i.e., upon vectorization of 2D images to vectors, it holds $\LLambda = \mathrm{NET}_{\Theta}(\XX_0)$ with

 with global learnable scalar parameter $t>0$, Softplus activation function $\boldsymbol{\phi}$ and a 2-to-$K$ 2D U-Net $\mathbf{u}_{\Theta}$.
 While proven effective, it is evident from \eqref{eq:NET_v1} that the network is agnostic with respect to the dictionary $\mathbf{D}$ as well as only applicable to dictionaries with a fixed number of filters $K$.
-We refer to the CNN architecture in \eqref{eq:NET_v1} as " $\mathrm{NET}_{\mathrm{\Theta}}$ V1".\\ A straight forward solution to condition the network $\mathrm{NET}_{\Theta}$ on the dictionary $\Dd$ is to provide a dictionary-dependent input and use a $K$-to-$K$ 2D U-Net $\mathbf{u}_{\Theta}$ to obtain
+We refer to the CNN architecture in \eqref{eq:NET_v1} as " $\mathrm{NET}_{\mathrm{\Theta}}$ V1".